wesselvdrest/designofmas/readme.md

-# Dots and Boxes: The Influence of Theory of Mind
+# The Influence of Theory of Mind (TOM) in a N-Player Game

-The Influence of Theory of Mind on Dots and Boxes in a n-player game.
+_For this study we used Dots and Boxes_

 ## Getting Started